Chickenpox

 A fetal-threatening complication of chickenpox, congenital varicella syndromeTrusted Source, is characterized by the following symptoms:

-Chickenpox in newborns
+Chickenpox in Newborns

 Chickenpox during pregnancy in the perinatal period is often associated with the occurrence of this disease in the newborn.